deanna-stover/coursesCNU/2021/engl350fall2021.md

 ## Late Work:

-For each day an assignment is late, I will be subtracting ten points.
+For each day an assignment is late, I will be subtracting five points.
 That said, if you need an extension, please do reach out to me before the deadline!
 Life gets complicated sometimes, especially right now.
 I'm happy to work with you!
 Just make sure you're talking to me *before* things are due.

 ## FERPA: